-How do you avoid bad luck?
+How do you avoid bad luck and ill health?

 How is it that some people always seem to be ‘lucky’?

 How is that some people always seem to avoid bad luck?